Table of Contents

 Photos will be taken pre-operative in my office and at certain stages post-operative.
 An image morphing consult is usually part of our second consultation.

-The surgery itself is done under general anaesthetic (fully asleep) and can take between two and six hours depending on surgical complexity.
+The surgery itself is done under general anaesthetic (fully asleep) and can take between two and six hours, depending on the complexity of the procedure.
+Most surgeries are done as day cases (you arrive and go home the same day) unless you have health concerns that require observation after an anaesthetic.

 Surgery